Cyanobacteria (Harmful Algae) Bloom FAQs

 Q: Is there an antidote for these toxins?

-A: No. If symptoms persist or are severe you should seek medical attention and let your doctor or veterinarian know that you, your family or your pet may have been exposed to a potential HAB.
-Your doctor or vet will treat you or your pet for the symptoms of exposure.
+A: No. If symptoms persist or are severe you should seek medical attention and let your doctor or veterinarian know that you, your family or your pet may have potentially been exposed to a cyanotoxin from a cyanobacteria bloom.
+Your doctor or vet will treat you or your pet for the symptoms of exposure mentioned above.
 Depending upon the potential toxin they may do tests to determine if any other internal damage has occurred.
 People begin to exhibit symptoms within the first 24 hr. period after an exposure.
 These symptoms usually go away within 48 to 72 hours.
 Dogs will exhibit symptoms after the first hour of exposure.
 Because dogs are susceptible to these toxins at extremely low levels it is very important to get your pet to the veterinarian as soon as possible if they show signs of diarrhea, vomiting, breathing problems, difficulty walking or standing or loss of appetite.

 Q: How can I protect myself when I am camping or recreating at a lake with a bloom?

 A: Stay out of the affected water and keep children and pets away.
-Never drink or cook with affected water.
+Never drink or cook with affected water, and do not allow your pet to drink from the water body.
 If you come in contact with affected water, wash off thoroughly with another source of water and soap if available.

 Q: Can I treat toxins in the water to make it safe to drink?

 A: No. Personal water filtration devices for camping or hiking have not been proven to be effective, and boiling water will not remove the toxins.
-Home filtration devices used to purify well water drawn from a lake affected by a bloom are also inefficient.
+In fact, boiling can increase the toxins in the water.
+Home filtration devices used to purify water drawn from an intake in an affected water body affected by a bloom are also inefficient.

 Q: Is it safe to eat fish?

 A: Fish caught in affected waters pose unknown health risks.
+Some studies have shown that certain cyanotoxins can accumulate in fish tissue.
 If you choose to eat them, remove all fat, skin and organs before cooking because toxins are more likely to collect in these tissues.
 Crayfish (crawdad) muscle can be eaten but discard all organs and liquids before preparing.
 It is illegal to harvest clams or muscles from freshwater lakes.

-Q: My drinking water comes from a water source that is affected by algae blooms.
+Q: My drinking water comes from a water source that is affected by a cyanobacteria bloom.
 Am I at risk?

-A: People and water suppliers who draw water directly from an affected waterbody are advised that it may be dangerous to drink.
+A: Most drinking water facilities supplying in-home water are equipped to test for and treat cyanotoxins that may be found in your drinking water.
 Testing for toxins is the only way to know for sure.
-Call your supplier and ask if the water has been tested.
-If not tested, it is recommended that you use an alternative water source not affected by the bloom.
-To learn more about harmful algae blooms and your drinking water visit the Oregon Health Authority Algae Resources for Drinking Water webpage.
+If you are on a public water system and you are concerned, you should contact your provider.
+If you have a private intake in an affected water body and an in-home system, OHA recommends that you use an alternative water source not affected by the bloom.
+To learn more about cyanotoxins and your drinking water, visit the Oregon Health Authority Algae Resources for Drinking Water webpage.

 Q: What about other outdoor activities?

-A: Camping, picnicking, hiking, biking, bird watching and other activities that do not involve water contact are encouraged.
-Boating is safe as long as speeds don't whip up excessive water spray, which could create an inhalation risk.
+A: Camping, picnicking, hiking, biking, bird watching and other recreational activities that do not involve the potential ingestion of affected water are encouraged.
+Boating is safe as long as speeds don't whip up excessive water spray which could create an inhalation risk.

 Q: Are these blooms a new problem?

-A: No. The earliest reliable account of a cyanobacterial bloom dates back to the 12th century; the toxic effects on livestock have been recognized for more than 100 years.
-Since bloom formation seems to be linked to nutrient-rich waterbodies (those influenced by animals and people where phosphorous and phosphate containing compounds such as fertilizers are used), the problem is not likely to go away in the near future.
+A: No. The earliest reliable account of a cyanobacteria bloom dates back to the 12th century; the toxic effects on livestock have been recognized for more than 100 years.
+Because bloom formation is linked to environmental conditions and nutrients that provide the elements necessary for cyanobacteria to multiply into a bloom, and conditions that foster blooms are increasing - higher air temperatures, more sunlight, lower snowpack (creating warmer water temperatures), the problem with blooms is not likely to go away in the near future.